SamOBrienOlinger/drf-spoodle-space/README.md

   - [Heroku:](https://heroku.com/)

  ### **Testing**
 - All apps behaved as expected.
+Every button, link, component, and so on, needed for a complete set of CRUD functionality across the website allows Users to work with data in tteh back-end API.
-- The three custom apps: **dogprofiles**, **doghealth** and **dogdanger** were tested with a focus on how well they integrated into the platform.
-The Code Institute's CI Python Linter was used to validate the Python code.
+- The three custom apps: **dogprofiles**, **doghealth** and **dogdanger** were tested with a focus on how well they integrated and interatcted with the platform as a whole.
+The three custom forms, with validation, that allow users to create and edit resources in the back-end API have been manually tested; the Code Institute's CI Python Linter was used to validate all Python code.
 Every app passed without errors, except for E501 'line too long' warnings.
 For example:

 ![Python validator](Media/README.md-images/README.md-ci-linter.jpg)